vectara/vectara-docs/www/docs/integrations/integrate-with-langchain.md

 :::

-## Set Up Vectara as a Vector Store with LangChain.js
+## Set Up Vectara as a Vector Store

 To set up Vectara as a vector store: